-Students may not receive any course grades less than B- (2.7) during the program.
+Students may not receive any course grades less than B- (2.7) during the program or they cannot continue in the program (they will be dismissed without a warning or probationary period).
 Academic probation will be assigned when the cumulative grade point average falls below 3.0.
-(Students already matriculated will be held to the course grade standard published in the Handbook at the time they first enrolled.)

 Students on probation for grade point average below 3.0 have one semester to raise the cumulative GPA to 3.0 or higher.
-If their cumulative grade point average is greater than or equal to 3.0 after this term, probation will be lifted (the student will be considered to be in good academic standing provided they have no grades of below B-).
+If their cumulative grade point average is greater than or equal to 3.0 after this term, probation will be lifted (the student is then considered to be in good academic standing provided they have no grades of below B-).
 If the student is not successful in bringing up their grade point average to 3.0, they will be dismissed.
 At any time, the program chair may require a student who is, or has been on academic probation to undergo additional testing or perform additional course work in order to ensure the student's mastery of the subject matter presented.